Setting up Your Brand’s Social Media in 2021

 If it’s still unclear what platforms you should use, you should try checking your direct competitors.
 Learning more about other brands in your industry will give you an idea of what sites they use to roll out their campaigns and get an idea of what will work best for your company.

 You can try searching for their page or account on various platforms.
 From there, you can take the opportunity to learn more about their profile and content, among other aspects of their social media marketing strategy.

 4. What content formats can you create right now?

 Apart from your business objectives, it is also essential to evaluate what type of content you can create with the current resources you have available.
 For example, if you currently don’t have the resources and time to produce video content, hold off on building your brand on channels like YouTube or TikTok.

 You don’t want to join a platform and not have the right content for it.
-However, you can use free content available on the internet.
+However, you can use free content available on the internet or by signing up for a free online video editor where you can use a huge library of pro video or photo templates for your project.
 Stock video and stock image websites are great for quick graphics that you can use for your posts.

 What you need for the set up

 Once you’ve decided which platforms will be the most suitable for your brand, you can get to work.

 Creating a dedicated account will make you more professional and, at the same time, allow you to compartmentalize work from play.